Applying for a reduced earning capacity pension

 Service description

-The reduced earning capacity pension supports you if you are no longer able to work for health reasons and have not yet reached the regular retirement age.
-It replaces your income to a certain extent or supplements it.
+The disability pension provides support if you are no longer able to work for health reasons and have not yet reached the regular retirement age.
+It replaces or supplements your income to a certain extent.

-Before you can receive the reduced earning capacity pension, the German Pension Insurance will check whether rehabilitation can help you to earn your own living again.
-This includes medical and vocational rehabilitation, for example, further training for professional reorientation or work aids.
+Before you can receive the disability pension, the German Pension Insurance will assess whether rehabilitation can help you regain the ability to support yourself.
+This includes medical and vocational rehabilitation, such as continuing education for career reorientation or assistive devices.

 - a pension for full reduced earning capacity or

-As a disabled person, you may also be eligible for a disability pension.
-This applies, for example, if you work in a special facility for disabled people and are unable to work on the general labor market due to your disability.
+Even as a person with a disability, you may be eligible for a disability pension under certain circumstances.
+This applies, for example, if you work in a special facility for people with disabilities and, due to your disability, are unable to work in the general labor market.

-The amount of your reduced earning capacity pension depends on your working life as recorded by the German Pension Insurance Fund.
-Your annual pension information statement will tell you how much you can expect to receive if you are fully incapacitated for work.
-If you are only partially incapacitated for work, half of this amount will be used as a basis.
+The amount of your disability pension depends on your work history as recorded by the German Pension Insurance.
+Your annual pension statement indicates what you can expect to receive in the event of full disability.
+If you are only partially disabled, half of that amount is used as the basis for calculation.

-For younger people, it is not only the few years of employment to date that count.
-Rather, there is the so-called additional period.
-This is the time between the onset of reduced earning capacity and a certain age specified by law.
-The additional period puts you in the same position as if you had continued to pay contributions until that age.
+For younger people, it’s not just the few years of work experience they’ve had so far that count.
+Rather, there is what’s known as the “credited period.”
+This is the time between the onset of the reduced earning capacity and a specific, legally defined age.
+The credited period treats you as if you had continued to pay contributions until that age.

-If your pension begins before the age limit applicable to you, you will have to accept reductions.
-For each month that you retire early, the reduction is 0.3 percent, but no more than 10.8 percent in total.
+If your pension begins before the applicable retirement age, you must accept reductions.
+For each month you retire early, the reduction is 0.3 percent, up to a maximum of 10.8 percent in total.

-If you receive a reduced earning capacity pension, you can earn additional income from a part-time job within certain limits.
+If you receive a disability pension, you may earn additional income through a part-time job within certain limits.

-Applying for a reduced earning capacity pension does not mean that you will never be able to work again.
-It is often possible to recover from serious health setbacks with targeted treatment and support.
+Applying for a disability pension does not mean that you will never be able to work again.
+It is often possible to recover from even serious health setbacks through targeted treatment and support.

-If you were born before January 2, 1961, you may be eligible for a "partial disability pension for occupational disability."
-This pension takes into account whether you can continue to perform your previous job.
+If you were born before January 2, 1961, you may be eligible for the “partial disability pension due to occupational incapacity.”
+This pension takes into account whether you can continue to perform your previous occupation.

 Prerequisites